Virginia School Board Set To Rename J.E.B. Stuart High School

 At a meeting of the Fairfax County School Board earlier this month, board member Karen Keys-Gamarra said that the protests over the removal of a Confederate statue in Virginia this summer that turned deadly underscored why the name has to go.

 "I, like I think many of you, was struck by what happened in Charlottesville.
-And so now I really do think that we need to make a clean break from the past."
+And so now I really do think that we need to make a clean break from the past," she said.

 She wants the school to be named after the first black Supreme Court justice.